GiovanniPelle/data_science_lab/README.md

 For a detailed explanation of the methodologies and results, please refer to the [report](s331438_report_winter.pdf).

-## How to Use

-1. Clone the repository.
-2. Install the required packages using `pip install -r requirements.txt`.
-3. Run the notebook `scratch_code.ipynb` to train the model and generate predictions.

 ## Acknowledgments

 This project was developed as part of a course at Politecnico di Torino.
 Special thanks to the course instructors and fellow students for their support.